Practice Valuation Estimator

 What This Calculator Measures

 This dental practice valuation calculator uses a three-dimensional scoring model across financial performance (profit margin, EBITDA, growth trajectory), operational maturity (owner dependency, systems quality, equipment condition), and market positioning (location type, competitive density, practice age).
-The composite score adjusts a base 5× EBITDA multiple up or down by ±2×, clamped to a realistic 3.0×–8.0× range.
+Critically, it first resets owner-dentist compensation to a fair-market associate rate — converting Seller's Discretionary Earnings into true, transferable EBITDA — then selects the multiple band from your EBITDA size and positions you within it by score, rather than applying one flat multiple to every practice.
 It also flags hollow growth patterns — practices generating strong revenue but thin EBITDA margins, typically from over-optimizing for tax deductions at the expense of exit value.

 SDE vs. EBITDA: Which Method Applies?

 Solo-owner practices are often valued using Seller's Discretionary Earnings (SDE), which adds the owner's full compensation back into earnings.
 Institutional buyers and DSOs use EBITDA, which normalizes owner compensation to a market-rate replacement cost.
-The distinction matters because a practice showing $800,000 in SDE might show only $400,000 in EBITDA after a $400,000 market-rate replacement is deducted.
-This calculator applies EBITDA methodology — how acquirers in the institutional market actually underwrite transactions.
+The distinction matters because a practice showing $800,000 in SDE might show only $400,000 in EBITDA after a $400,000 associate-rate replacement is deducted.
+This calculator applies both lenses — SDE for practices in the individual-buyer market (broadly, under ~$1.5M collections) and normalized EBITDA for institutional-scale practices — and tells you which basis it used.
 For a deeper comparison, see What Is My Dental Practice Worth?

 Why Most Online Valuations Are Wrong